RamonsArchive/cse15l-lab-reports/LabReport3.md

   ramonm.m@Ramons-MacBook-Pro technical %
   ```
 * Example Five: `find . -type d`
   This command finds all the directories recursively from the current directory.
-This file is useful because it lets us locate only       directorys.
+This command is useful because it lets us locate only       directorys.
   ```
   ramonm.m@Ramons-MacBook-Pro technical % find . -type d
   .